Sintra-Portugal.com

 The interactive map below shows the locations of all of these sights.
 The green markers show the sights of Sintra, while the blue markers are the sights of the surrounding region.
 (Note: Zoom out to see all of the points)

-Sights of Sintra: 1) Palacio da Pena 2) Quinta da Regaleira 3) Castelo dos Mouros 4) Palácio de Monserrate 5) Palácio Nacional de Sintra 6) Sintra Tram 7) Palácio Biester 8) Palácio de Seteais 9) Vila Sassetti 10) Quinta da Ribafria 11) Chalet da Condessa d'Edla 12) Parque da Liberdade 13) Caminho de Santa María Hike 14) Queijadas da Sapa 15) Museu Anjos Teixeira 16) Museu de História Natural de Sintra
+Sights of Sintra: 1) Palácio da Pena 2) Quinta da Regaleira 3) Castelo dos Mouros 4) Palácio de Monserrate 5) Palácio Nacional de Sintra 6) Palácio Biester 7) Palácio de Seteais 8) Vila Sassetti 9) Chalet da Condessa d'Edla

 The beautiful Palácio Nacional da Pena is always a highlight of a day trip to Sintra

-The Palacio da Pena is the highlight of the day, but it can get extremely busy.
-It is advisable to visit Sintra as early in the day as possible to avoid the worst of the crowds.
+The Palácio da Pena is the highlight of the day, but it can get extremely busy.
+It is advisable to visit the Palácio da Pena as early in the day as possible to avoid the worst of the peak-season crowds (10:30 am to 3:00 pm).
+The Quinta da Regaleira is always busy in the morning but is typically quieter in the afternoon (after 3:00 pm).

-If you are lucky enough to be planning a longer trip to Sintra, a recommended itinerary is:
+If you are fortunate enough to be planning a longer trip to Sintra, a recommended itinerary is:

-• Day 1) Palacio da Pena (early as possible), Parque da Pena and Castelo dos Mouros, then walk into town via the scenic Caminho de Santa María footpath.
+• Day 1) Palácio da Pena (as early as possible), Parque da Pena, and Castelo dos Mouros.

-• Day 2) Palácio de Monserrate, Palácio de Seteais (gardens), Palácio Nacional de Sintra (optional) and Quinta da Regaleira (late in the day when the gardens are quieter)
+• Day 2) Palácio de Monserrate, Palácio Nacional de Sintra, and Quinta da Regaleira.

-• Day 3) Tram ride to Praia das Maçãs walk to Praia Grande, then head to the Cabo da Roca at sunset.
-If you have a car, the third day could also include the Convento dos Capuchos, the Capela da Peninha viewpoint and a drive along the stunning N247 road.
+• Day 3) Tram ride to Praia das Maçãs, walk to Praia Grande, then head to the Cabo da Roca at sunset.
+If you have a car, the third day could also include the Convento dos Capuchos, the Capela da Peninha viewpoint, and a drive along the scenic N247 road.

 The remainder of this guide will detail the best sights and attractions of Sintra.